ataseren/DevSecOps-Vault/content/tools/dast.md

 ---

-## ⚙️ Best Practices for DAST in DevSecOps
+## ️Best Practices for DAST in DevSecOps

 1. **Run in staging or test environments**
    Since DAST tools actively probe endpoints, it’s best to scan non-production instances unless the tool is explicitly configured to be safe.